 Felines, especially longhaired kitties, can be carriers of the fungus and not show any signs at all.
 They can infect you without you being aware that they are carriers.

-Finally, if after doing your online research to find out whether your kitty has cat ringworm, you decide that it is even a slight possibility, please take your cat to the veterinarian as soon as possible.
+Finally, if after doing your online research to find out whether your kitty has cat ringworm, you decide that it is even a slight possibility, please take your cat to the veterinarian as soon as possible to start treatment and prevent further infection.

 You want to get him or her on treatment right away, even if it doesn't seem to be bothering your kitty.
 This fungus can easily spread to other pets, to you, to children, and to your living environment where the spores can survive for over a year!